platinumstufff/sshtars/README.md

-ssh tars with hsf+ user partition support
+ssh tars with hsf+ user partition support use mount_filesystems -h to mount HFS+